-Until moving to North Devon in Exmoor, Neal and I had never witnessed such dramatic changes in weather and vista.
+Until moving to North Devon in Exmoor, we had never witnessed such dramatic changes in weather and vista.
 In just a few months autumn/winter months one could experience everything from blistering hot sun, cobalt blue skies to inches of hail and 60mph winds.

 We love to watch the flora elegantly change from vivid green, through orange to red to silver.
 And, through all of this – Lynton and Lynmouth remains as breathtaking and ideal, if not better, for walking.

 The Valley of Rocks is short walk [of several] from Highcliffe House.
 The most dramatic walk being the upper cliff path across Hollerday Hill.
 The drop to the sea is rather unnerving but the views over the Bristol Channel towards South Wales and The Mumbles are simply stunning.